CrumrineCoder/Bard-Release/README.md

 * If no results are returned by the search, tell the user instead of showing them results they don't want.
 * Empty comment / tag message Be the first to commment/tag!
 * Figure out color scheme
+* Sort out the response system
+* Fix success inconsistency in header, need to sort out the response and redux structure
+* Kill server on change, getting eardarinuse 8080